xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

    * For such `X`, regardless of which admissible weight choices and paths (within the fixed encoding version) we use, there is a constant `δ_4S > 0` with

      * `Tension_4S(m_k; γ_X) ≥ δ_4S` for all large `k`.
-   * This persistent high band cannot be removed without changing the observable library or global parameter set, in which case we are simply defining a **different** encoding version.
+   * This persistent high band cannot be removed without changing the observable library or global parameter set.
+If we change those, we are defining a different encoding version.

 3. **Mixed S4 sector**